nnethercote/perf-book/src/build-configuration.md

 ### Cranelift Codegen Back-end

-If you use nightly Rust on x86-64/Linux or ARM/Linux, you can enable the Cranelift codegen back-end.
+If you use nightly Rust you can enable the Cranelift codegen back-end on [some platforms].
 It may reduce compile times at the cost of lower quality generated code, and therefore is recommended for dev builds rather than release builds.

 First, install the back-end with this `rustup` command:
 ```bash